Staff Prep 27: Distributed Systems — CAP Theorem, Eventual Consistency & Conflict Resolution

 What this means practically:

-- CP systems (Postgres, ZooKeeper, HBase) — during a partition, they refuse writes or return errors rather than serve stale data
+• CP systems like Postgres, ZooKeeper and HBase refuse writes or return errors during a partition rather than serve stale data.

 Consistency models (there is a spectrum)